LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 The attacker will first deploy the `Attack.sol` contract and will take the address of a `Good` contract in the constructor.
 He will then call the `attack` function which will further initially call the setNum function present inside `Good.sol`

-Intresting point to note is the argument with which the setNum is initially called, its an address typecasted into a uint256, which is it's own address.
-After `setNum` function within the `Good.sol` contract recieves the address as a uint, it further does a `delegatecall` to the `Helper` contract because right now the `helper` variable is set to the address of the `Helper` contract.
+Interesting point to note is the argument with which the setNum is initially called, its an address typecasted into a uint256, which is it's own address.
+After `setNum` function within the `Good.sol` contract receives the address as a uint, it further does a `delegatecall` to the `Helper` contract because right now the `helper` variable is set to the address of the `Helper` contract.

 Within the `Helper` contract when the setNum is executed, it sets the `_num` which in our case right now is the address of `Attack.sol` typecasted into a uint into num.
 Note that because `num` is located at `Slot 0` of `Helper` contract, it will actually assign the address of `Attack.sol` to `Slot 0` of `Good.sol`.
 Woops...
 You may see where this is going. `Slot 0` of `Good` is the `helper` variable, which means, the attacker has successfully been able to update the `helper` address variable to it's own contract now.